 Before we download the Debian OS image, we may need to consider the following points:

-- The 32-bit processor or 64-bit processor: Debian is available to download for both 32-bit and 64-bit It is very important to know what processor type on your PC/Laptop/Server is available (32-bit or 64-bit).
+- The 32-bit processor or 64-bit processor: Debian is available to download for both 32-bit and 64-bit.
+It is very important to know what processor type on your PC/Laptop/Server is available (32-bit or 64-bit).
 A 64-bit Debian Linux image may not work on a 32-bit processor system.
 Today, most of the PCs/Laptops come with a 64-bit processor.
 It is recommended to use a 64-bit Debian image if possible.
-Click here to check whether your computer/server is 32-bit or 64-bit.

-If you are using Windows 10 like me, you may want to see system settings to find your system processor type
+If you are using Windows OS, you may want to see system settings to find your system processor type.

 - Stable / Testing / Unstable Distribution: